ZivoMartin/AsyncForge/smart_channel/README.md

+# **Notice**

+The source code has been migrated to a dedicated GitHub account.
+This repository only contains archived versions.
+The latest version can be found [here](https://github.com/AsyncForge/SmartChannel).

 # SmartChannel

 **SmartChannel** is a Rust library built on top of Tokio that enhances the capabilities of the standard Tokio sender/receiver channels by providing additional features such as ID-based sender/receiver pairs.